How to watch ESPN’s Megacast of CFP title game

-ESPN’s Megacast of the College Football Playoff national championship returns for this year’s rematch between Alabama and Clemson at Raymond James Stadium in Tampa, Florida.
+ESPN’s Megacast of the College Football Playoff national championship returns for this year’s rematch between Georgia and Alabama at Mercedes Benz Stadium in Atlanta.

-It’s the fourth straight year that ESPN will provide Megacast coverage of college football’s national championship game.
+It’s the fifth straight year that ESPN will provide Megacast coverage of college football’s national championship game and will be its “most comprehensive to date.”

-This year’s Megacast features 14 different ways to watch the game, including the usual staples — a coaches’ film room with college football head coaches, a “homers” broadcast with decidedly partisan views for each team and a version featuring ESPN personalities watching the game.
+This year’s Megacast features 20 different ways to watch the game, including the usual staples — a coaches’ film room with college football head coaches, a “homers” broadcast with decidedly partisan views for each team and a version featuring ESPN personalities watching the game, known as “Voices,” which has been expanded to five different productions this year.

+How Nick Saban has fared against former assistantsSmart will try to become the first former Saban assistant to beat the Alabama coach in a head-to-head matchup.

 Here are the various ways to watch and listen: